Dragnet (1951 TV series)

-Dragnet—later syndicated as Badge 714—is an American crime television series, based on the radio series of the same name, both created by their star, Jack Webb.
+Dragnet – later syndicated as Badge 714 – is an American crime television series, based on the radio series of the same name, both created by their star, Jack Webb.
 The shows take their name from the police term dragnet, a system of coordinated measures for apprehending criminals or suspects.
 Webb reprised his radio role of Los Angeles police detective Sergeant Joe Friday.
 Ben Alexander co-starred as Friday's partner, Officer Frank Smith.

 The ominous, four-note introduction to the brass and tympani theme music (titled "Danger Ahead"), composed by Walter Schumann, is instantly recognizable.
 It is derived from Miklós Rózsa's score for the 1946 film The Killers.

-This was the first television series in a Dragnet media franchise encompassing film, television, books and comics.
+This was the first television series in the Dragnet media franchise encompassing film, television, books and comics.
 The series was filmed at Walt Disney Studios in Burbank, California.

 History

 During its early success on radio, Dragnet was popular enough to move to television.
 More important was that it brought continuity between the television and radio series, using the same script devices and many of the same actors.
 Liggett & Myers sponsored Dragnet, both on radio and on TV, during the 1950s, with Webb seen smoking Chesterfields.

 Webb was comfortable playing Joe Friday on radio but balked at the prospect of playing the role before the cameras; according to author-biographer Michael J. Hayde, Webb's choice for the TV Joe Friday was Hollywood actor Lloyd Nolan, whose casual underplaying Webb admired.
 But Webb was too well established in the radio Dragnet and the network insisted that he continue in the leading role.

 The two familiar leads, Jack Webb and Barton Yarborough, settled in for the first season, disrupted when Yarborough suffered a fatal heart attack.
 Under Webb's authority, the writing staff worked his partner's demise into the storyline, and Sgt.
 Friday rode with various partners until settling on Ben Alexander as detective Frank Smith, providing some sporadic comic relief.
 Most of the episodes available to viewers today feature Webb and Alexander.
 Alexander was also an occasional writer on the show.